We are continuously monitoring health authority recommendations and closures and may need to make adjustments to the exam.

 1. The in-person exam that was scheduled for November 14th, 2020 is being replaced by an online exam, overseen by a live, remote proctor.
 There is a choice of dates, January 20 or 21, 2021, with a backup date of January 22, 2021.
 Registrants currently booked for the November 14th exam are automatically rescheduled for the January exam and have been sent an email with further instruction.
 Click here for details.

-2. Candidates writing the January online exam MUST read the new manual “NOTCE Online Examination Manual: Computer-based testing and live remote proctoring”(e.g. Safari browser is NOT supported).
-Please note the change to the break time between exam parts 1 and 2 is now set at 15 minutes.
-Contact firstname.lastname@example.org in advance, with any concerns.
+2. Candidates writing the January online exam MUST read the new manual “NOTCE Online Examination Manual: Computer-based testing and live remote proctoring”(updated Nov 30, 2020)(e.g. Safari browser is NOT supported).
+Please note the break time between exam parts 1 and 2 is now 15 minutes .
+Contact email@example.com in advance, with any concerns.

-3. Live remote proctoring is a temporary delivery of the exam that is currently planned for the January 2021 exam only.
+3. Live remote proctoring is a temporary delivery of the exam that is currently only planned for the January 2021 exam.
 The NOTCE will be at in-person testing centres starting with the July 2021 exam.

 4. After January, the next scheduled exam date is July 7-8, 2021.
 If you do not plan to write in January 2021, your provincial regulatory organization may require you to be registered for the July 2021 exam in order to maintain a provisional license (exam registration period: March 21 - May 15, 2021).
 Please contact your provincial regulator with any questions about your provisional license.